resc863/resc863/README.md

 TODO
 --------
-  1.Test the bot
+  1. Test the bot
-  2.Learn Java
+  2. Learn Java
-  3.Keep post something on Blog
+  3. Keep post something on Blog

 Contact
 ---------
-  1.Discord: resc863#0381
+  1. Discord: resc863#0381
-  2.Email:resc863@gmail.com
+  2. Email: resc863@gmail.com

 <!--
 **resc863/resc863** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.